-Net credit losses amounted to recoveries of SEK 3.1 million (loss: 8.0) in 2019 and confirmed losses totalled SEK 11.0 million (41.4).
-Landshypotek Bank credit loss allowance pursuant to IFRS 9 amounted to SEK 74.8 million (83.2) at 31 December 2019.
-The credit loss allowance decreased SEK 8.3 million during the year, mainly as a result of fewer stage 3 provisions.
-The exposure value of defaulted loans increased and amounted to SEK 637 million (529) at the same time as the decrease in stage 3 provisions amounted to SEK 4.2 million.
-This was attributable to a lower need for individual stage 3 provisions during the year.
+Net credit losses amounted to recoveries of SEK 13.0 million (recovery: 3.1) in 2020 and confirmed losses totalled SEK 24.0 million (11.0).
+Landshypotek Bank credit loss allowance pursuant to IFRS 9 amounted to SEK 41.2 million (78.8) at 31 December 2020.
+The credit loss allowance decreased SEK 37.6 million during the year, mainly as a result of fewer stage 3 provisions.
+The exposure value of defaulted loans decreased and amounted to SEK 583 million (637) at the same time as the decrease in stage 3 provisions amounted to SEK 25.1 million.
 The bank continuously develops its work with the credit portfolio.
 Central units assist operations with in-depth analyses and with managing problem customers and insolvency cases.
 Credit losses over the past few years pertain to a few isolated customers, where the prerequisites of the individual entrepreneurs proved the deciding factors for the customers' default.